 Boomerang attacks were first introduced by Wagner and allow an adversary to concatenate two high probability differential trails to attack a cipher.
 This is especially useful if there is a lack of long differentials with sufficient probabilities.
-The adversary can therefore decompose the encryption function $F$ in two subciphers $f$ and $g$ such that $F = f \circ g$.
-Then the adversary can search for high probability trails $\Delta \rightarrow \Delta^*$ with probability $p$ for $f$ and $\nabla \rightarrow \nabla^*$ with probability $q$ for $g$.
+The adversary can therefore decompose the encryption function F in two subciphers f and g such that F = f \circ g.
+Then the adversary can search for high probability trails \Delta \rightarrow \Delta^* with probability p for f and \nabla \rightarrow \nabla^* with probability q for g.
 The differential trails can then be combined in a chosen plaintext/adaptive chosen ciphertext attack to mount a boomerang distinguisher and then a key recovery attack based on this distinguisher to recover the secret key.

 A boomerang distinguisher |